-All competitors must first complete registration at the beginning of the day.
+All competitors must first complete registration online prior to attending the event.
 The competitor first signs the waiver, then fills out a registration form, which indicates that the competitor has completed the self-tech on their car and Personal Protective Equipment (PPE), to that it conforms to the CARS Rallycross standards.
+A Gatekeeper at the entrance of the event confirms the registration has been completed prior to allowing the volunteer or attendee onto the event.
 Minor competitors also have to sign the Minor Waiver and a parent or guardian is required to sign the parent waiver.